Curiouskid0423/rho_exploration/README.md

 # Neighboring States-based RL Exploration

+Repo for this [ArXiv](https://arxiv.org/pdf/2212.10712.pdf) paper.
 All training scripts are located in the `scripts/` directory.
 To be updated with more extensive experiments on different agents (e.g. SAC, PPO).

 Hyperparameters to consider (as of Dec 2022)
 | Hyperparameter            | values                |